elixirschool/elixirschool/lessons/en/testing/bypass.md

 To better illustrate the features of Bypass we'll be building a simple utility application to ping a list of domains and ensure they're online.
 To do this we'll create new supervisor project and a GenServer to check the domains on a configurable interval.
-By leveraging Bypass in our tests we'll be able to verify our application will work in many different outcomes.
+By leveraging Bypass in our tests we'll be able to verify our application will work in many different scenarios.

 _Note_: If you wish to skip ahead to the final code, head over to the Elixir School repo [Clinic](https://github.com/elixirschool/clinic) and have a look.